jrandym/CC_Fest_2025_Fall/Readme.md

 # CC Fest 2025 Fall

-Welcome to the CC Fest 2025 Fall project repository.
-This repository contains p5.js sketches and related materials.
+Welcome to @jrandym CC Fest 2025 Fall project repository.
+This repository contains p5.js sketches and related materials for this event.

-## Getting Started
-1. Clone this repository
-2. Open sketches in a p5.js editor
-3. Run and experiment with the code

 ## Contents

-- Sketches
-- Documentation
-- Resources
+### Assignment #1
+A p5.js project that creates a 2D design using various shapes and colors.

 ## License
 This project is under MIT License.